-Seeing colors across the light spectrum is a complex process that begins with your eyes' ability to distinguish the primary colors red, blue and green.
+Seeing colors across the light spectrum is a complex process that begins with your eyes' ability to respond to different wavelengths of light.

-Light enters your eye through the cornea and passes through the lens and transparent, jelly-like tissue in your eye (vitreous body) to color-sensitive cells (cones) at the back of your eye in the retina.
-Chemicals in the cones distinguish colors and send that information through your optic nerve to your brain.
+Light enters your eye through the cornea and passes through the lens and transparent, jelly-like tissue in your eye (vitreous body) to wavelength-sensitive cells (cones) at the back of your eye in the retina.
+The cones are sensitive to short (blue), medium (green) or long (red) wavelengths of light.
+Chemicals in the cones trigger a reaction and send the wavelength information through your optic nerve to your brain.

-If your eyes are normal, you can distinguish different colors, but if your cones lack one or more light-sensitive chemicals, you may see only two of the primary colors.
+If your eyes are normal, you perceive color.
+But if your cones lack one or more wavelength-sensitive chemicals, you will be unable to perceive one or more of the primary colors — red, blue or yellow.